-Thus, to compare and contrast the differing dominant perspectives in Malaysian Studies, we need to provide the explanation of Abdul Rahman Embong's discourse on the concept of "rakyat".
-For Embong (2018), who has written extensively and longitudinally on this topic, the gist of "rakyat" is an idea which has the potential to replace the overarchingly used concepts of ethnicity and social class, which he terms as social constructs.
-For him, "rakyat" is a "nonethnic, inclusive, and class-based paradigm that is sensitive to the complexity of the mediation between ethnic consciousness and cross-ethnic class solidarity" (Embong, 2018).
-He derives this "rakyat" ontologically from a historical and retrospective based analysis, which he notes consist of four main events, namely:
+Thus, to compare and contrast the differing dominant perspectives in Malaysian Studies, we need to provide an explanation of Abdul Rahman Embong's discourse on the concept of rakyat.
+For Abdul Rahman (2018), who has written extensively and longitudinally on this topic, the gist of rakyat is an idea that has the potential to replace the overarchingly used concepts of ethnicity and social class, which he terms as social constructs.
+For him, rakyat is a "non-ethnic, inclusive, and class-based paradigm that is sensitive to the complexity of the mediation between ethnic consciousness and cross-ethnic class solidarity" (Abdul Rahman 2018).
+He derives this rakyat ontologically from a historical and retrospective based analysis, which he notes consist of four main events:

-- 1. postwar agenda of crafting the state and envisioning the nation, 1946-48. - 2. social engineering under the New Economic Policy and nation building, 1969-71; - 3. envisioning a multiethnic developed nation through Vision 2020 and Bangsa Malaysia; and - 4. post-2008 transition trap: reining in ethno-nationalist resurgence and moving toward a new Malaysia.
-(Embong, 2018).
+- 1. Post-war agenda of crafting the state and envisioning the nation, 1946-1948; - 2.
+Social engineering under the New Economic Policy and nation building, 1969-1971; - 3.
+Envisioning a multiethnic developed nation through Vision 2020 and Bangsa Malaysia; and - 4.
+Post-2008 transition trap: reining in ethno-nationalist resurgence and moving towards a new Malaysia (Abdul Rahman 2018).

-Hence, this is also why we use the timeline-based approach in the table above, to coincide with the events mentioned by Embong in his analysis.
+Hence, this is also why we use the timeline-based approach in Tables 1 and 2 which aligns with the events mentioned by Abdul Rahman (2018) in his analysis.

-Embong (2018) further elaborates that in the pre-colonial period in Malaya, "the rakyat [were] the people who were subjects of the ruler".
-He emphasises that historically, during the "Kerajaan" period, the rakyat was an egalitarian concept, because "the term rakyat-although the latter were relegated as the subject class-did not have racial or communal overtones because the rakyat, irrespective of their racial or ethnic origin, were subjects of a ruler" (Embong, 2014; Embong, 2018).
-And, he adds, the term then evolved, performing as a class for itself, wherein "at the height of the anticolonial struggle for independence after World War II, the term rakyat became a principal organizing concept" (Embong, 2018).
-For him, this was thus more promising than the bidimensional or multidimensional variant of social stratification analysis, such as the twin constructs of ethnicity and class analysis, which he claims are omnipresent conceptual tools and paradigms in Malaysian studies among Malaysian scholars and Malaysianists (Embong, 2018), a view not without supporters, such as Hoffstaedter (2011) who observed that in Malaysia, identities retain a foundation of a primordial and essentialist origin.
+Abdul Rahman (2018) further elaborates that in the pre-colonial period in Malaya, "the rakyat [were] the people who were subjects of the ruler".
+He emphasises that historically, during the kerajaan period, the rakyat was an egalitarian concept, because "the term rakyat-although the latter were relegated as the subject class-did not have racial or communal overtones because the rakyat, irrespective of their racial or ethnic origin, were subjects of a ruler" (Abdul Rahman 2014; 2018).
+He adds, the term then evolved, performing as a class for itself, wherein "at the height of the anticolonial struggle for independence after World War II, the term rakyat became a principal organising concept" (Abdul Rahman 2018).
+For him, this was thus more promising than the bidimensional or multidimensional variant of social stratification analysis, such as the twin constructs of ethnicity and class analysis, which he claims are omnipresent conceptual tools and paradigms in Malaysian studies among Malaysian scholars and Malaysianists (Abdul Rahman 2018), a view not without supporters, such as Hoffstaedter (2011) who observed that in Malaysia, identities retain a foundation of a primordial and essentialist origin.

-In discussing the origins of the word here, "Rakyat", we have to digress.
-The term "Rakyat" (تيعر) is defined by Dewan Bahasa dan Pustaka as "seluruh penduduk sesebuah negara (sbg syarat mendirikan sesuatu pemerintahan)", or "all the citizens of a nation-state (as a requirement to establish a rule)" (Kamus Dewan Edisi Keempat).
-It is a noun synonymous with "citizen" (warganergara), "employee" (pekerja), "public" (orang kebanyakan), and "army" (bala tentera) (Kamus Dewan Edisi Keempat).
+In discussing the origins of the word here, rakyat, we have to digress.
+The term rakyat (تيعر) is defined by Dewan Bahasa dan Pustaka (2017) as "seluruh penduduk sesebuah negara (sebagai syarat mendirikan sesuatu pemerintahan)", or "all the citizens of a nation-state (as a requirement to establish a rule)".
+It is a noun synonymous with citizen (warganegara), employee (pekerja), public (orang kebanyakan), and army (bala tentera) (Dewan Bahasa dan Pustaka 2017).

-In the English version of Kamus Dewan, namely Kamus Inggeris-Melayu Dewan, the term "rakyat" is used in the context of:
+In the English version of Kamus Dewan, namely Kamus Inggeris-Melayu Dewan, the term rakyat is used in the context of (Dewan Bahasa dan Pustaka 2017):

-- 1. a noun, "government", where the example given is "the act of governing, rule, kerajaan"; - 2. a noun, "people", where the example given is " the voice of the ~, suara rakyat"; - 3. a noun, "Malaysian", where the example given is "/orang, rakyat"; - 4. a noun, "country", where the example given is "the population of a country, rakyat /negeri, negara/"; - 5. as an adjective, "folk", where the example given is " culture, kebudayaan rakyat"; - 6. as an adjective "public", where the example given is "concerning people in general, awam, rakyat, (orang) ramai"; and - 7. as an adjective "national", where the example given is "warganegara, rakyat"
+- 1. A noun, "government", where the example given is "the act of governing, rule, Kerajaan"; - 2.
+A noun, "people", where the example given is "the voice of the ~, suara rakyat"; - 3.
+A noun, "Malaysian", where the example given is "/orang, rakyat"; - 4.
+A noun, "country", where the example given is "the population of a country, rakyat/negeri, negara/"; - 5.
+As an adjective, "folk", where the example given is "culture, kebudayaan rakyat"; - 6.
+As an adjective "public", where the example given is "concerning people in general, awam, rakyat, (orang) ramai"; and - 7.
+As an adjective "national", where the example given is "warganegara, rakyat".